WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part6/General_Diodes/index.md

 ## Zener Diodes

-Zener diodes have a known, precise breakdown voltage, which as we'll explore, can make them very useful for providing a _reference voltage_.
+Zener diodes have a known, precise breakdown voltage, which make them very useful for providing a _reference voltage_.

 ### Voltage Reference

 Sometimes, a circuit needs a reference signal at a precise voltage.
-Because zener diodes have a precise breakdown voltage, they can be reverse biased in a circuit to use the back-pressure of their `V`<sub>`f`</sub> to provide a reference.
+By utilizing the breakdown voltage of a reverse-biased Zener in a circuit, its `V`<sub>`f`</sub> back-pressure can provide that voltage reference.
 Consider the following circuit:

 ![](../Support_Files/Zener_Voltage_Reference_Circuit.svg)

-In the case of the circuit above, a zener with a `5V` breakdown voltage is being reverse biased with `9V`, which means that it's breakdown threshold has been reached, and will conduct current, with a `5V` voltage drop.
+In the case of the circuit above, a Zener with a `5V` breakdown voltage is being reverse biased with `9V`, which means that it's breakdown threshold has been reached, and will conduct current, with a `5V` voltage drop.
 Since the voltage drop acts like a dam, no matter how much voltage is applied, `5V` of back pressure will always be present:

 ![](../Support_Files/Voltage_Reference.svg)